pact-foundation/pact_broker-client/README.md

 # Pact Broker Client

 A client for the Pact Broker.
 Publishes pacts to, and retrieves pacts from, the pact broker.
-The functionality is available via a CLI, or via Ruby configuration code.
+The functionality is available via a CLI, or via Ruby Rake tasks.

 [![Build Status](https://travis-ci.org/pact-foundation/pact_broker-client.svg?branch=master)](https://travis-ci.org/pact-foundation/pact_broker-client)

+## Installation

+### CLI

+Download the latest [pact-ruby-standalone][pact-ruby-standalone] package.
+You do not need Ruby to run the CLI, as the Ruby runtime is packaged with the executable using Travelling Ruby.

+### Ruby

+Add `gem 'pact_broker-client'` to your Gemfile and run `bundle install`, or install the gem directly by running `gem install pact_broker-client`.

 ## Usage - CLI